-- Rate or rates of pay and whether paid by the hour, shift, day, week, salary, piece, commission, or other basis, including overtime rates; - Allowances such as meal or lodging, if any, as part of the minimum wage; - FAWIC's regular payday; - FAWIC's name, including any dba; - FAWIC's physical address of the main office or principal place of business, and any mailing address: - FAWIC's telephone number; and - The name, address, and telephone number of FAWIC's workers' compensation insurance carrier.
+- Rate or rates of pay and whether paid by the hour, shift, day, week, salary, piece, commission, or other basis, including overtime rates; - Allowances such as meal or lodging, if any, as part of the minimum wage; - FAWIC's regular payday; - FAWIC's name, including any dba; - FAWIC's physical address of the main office or principal place of business, and any mailing address; - FAWIC's telephone number; and - The name, address, and telephone number of FAWIC's workers' compensation insurance carrier. - The method by which employees are provided with state-mandated paid sick leave; and - Notice regarding any federal or state emergency or disaster declaration applicable to the county or counties where you will work issued within 30 days before your first day of employment and that may affect your health and safety during employment.